Lawi-Mwaura/Bot-Battlr/README.md

 2. App.js: The main component that renders the Bot-Battlr

-3. YourBotArmy:Component that allows users to recruit and enlist bots
+3. YourBotArmy: Component that allows users to recruit and enlist bots

-4. FilterBar.js: Component that allows users to filter the bots

-5. SortBar.js: Component that allows users to sort the bots

-6. BotCollection.js: Component that renders the collection of bots
+4. BotCollection.js: Component that renders the collection of bots

 ## Dependencies